CloudSlang/docs/cloudslang_dsl_reference.rst

 ~~~~~~~~~~~~~~~~

 In a `parallel step <#parallel-step>`__ the publish mechanism defines the
-step's aggregation logic, generally making us of the
+step's aggregation logic, generally making use of the
 `branches_context <#branches-context>`__ construct.

 After all branches of a `parallel step <#parallel-step>`__ have